nens/threedi-docs/source/f_problem_solving.rst

 *What matters is that the numbers notation is set to English.
 There is some bug in QGIS with scientific notations and Dutch number notations which can cause weird behaviour of the plugin.
 Please set your QGIS or Modeller Interface to English (settings --> options --> locale --> en_GB).*

+**General**

+- My model is instable.
+What can I do?

+*We have these tips:*

+1) Decrease your calculation time step to 5 seconds or less (background information: courant number)
+2) Decrease your output time step temporarily to 60 seconds.
+This makes it easier to analyse what goes wrong
+3) Check combinations of nodes with a small storage area and pump stations with a large capacity.
+Make sure the 'gemaalkelder/pump basement' is large enough
+4) Check if there are pump stations that are pumping to another 1D-node within the same 2D-computational cell
+5) Check if there are sewers smaller than 1 meter
+6) Put the 'pump_implicit_ratio' in the numerical settings to 1.
+This makes sure that the model calculates smoothly for pump stations (see  :ref:`pump_implicit_ratio` )